Dgollogly13/web-scraping-challenge/README.md

 # Web Scraping Challenge

-In this project I was
+In this challenge, the goal was to scrape data from NASA's twitter account for the latest updates, pictures, and other information on the exploration of Mars.
+After scraping the data, I was tasked with pulling it ont

 ## Getting Started